Yvette Cauchois: Synchrotron and solar research

 From 1962, Cauchois initiated a research programme in collaboration with the Istituto Superiore di Sanità at the Laboratori Nazionali di Frascati to explore the possibilities of synchrotron research.
 She was the first person in Europe to realise the potential of the radiation emitted by electrons rotating in the synchrotron as a source for understanding the properties of matter.
 In the early 1970s, Cauchois carried out her experiments at LURE (Laboratoire pour l'utilisation des radiations électromagnétiques).

 Personal life and death

 Cauchois was particularly interested in assisting young and underprivileged people.
-She also enjoyed poetry and music, and was a skilled grand piano player.
+She also enjoyed poetry and music, and was a grand piano player.
 After meeting a priest from the monastery of Bârsana in Maramureș, Romania and discussing religious themes with him, Cauchois decided to be baptized in the Orthodox religion at age 86.
 Cauchois contracted bronchitis on a trip to Romania, and died a few days after returning to Paris.
 She was buried at Bârsana Monastery, to whom she bequeathed her assets.

+Publications

+Books

+Cauchois and Hulubei published the Longeuers d'onde des emissions X et des discontinuités d'absorption X collecting various of their papers.
+It is a widely cited book, specially the papers on X-ray spectra of lead, gold, and thalium by Cauchois.

+In 1948, Cauchois published Les spectres de rayons X et la structure électronique de la matière which was used as an advanced graduate physics textbook.
+Physicist Nevill Mott described it in the preface as the first book dedicated to the emission and X-ray spectra of solids.
+Lyman G. Parratt cited it as one of the first reviews on the history of experimental techniques on the topic.
+The book was contemporaneous to Léon Brillouin's Wave propagation in Periodic Media.

+With Yvonne Heno, Cauchois published Cheminement de particules chargées (volume 1) in 1964, focused on synchroton radiation as a tool to study crystals.